 How do startups influence fintech talent expectations?

-How can banks attract top fintech talent?
+How can banks and large financial institutions attract top fintech talent?

 Why is upskilling important in financial services?

 Upskilling is important in financial services because technology changes faster than traditional training, and upskilling helps your workforce stay relevant and confident.
+This is especially true when it comes to regulatory and security standards.